-These results are summarized in the two far right columns in Table 4, using both a single proxy variable and distinguishing between spouse and nonspouse proxies.
+These results are summarized in columns 5 and 6 of table 4, using both a single proxy variable and distinguishing between spouse and nonspouse proxies.
 In general, the DER and ASEC proxy coefficients differ substantively, particularly so in the male regressions.
-In models with a single proxy variable (i.e., proxy use versus self-response), we find that proxies understate both men's annual earnings and hourly earnings by 0.062 log points.
+In models with a single proxy variable (i.e., proxy use versus self-response), we find that proxies understate both men's annual earnings and men's hourly earnings by 0.062 log points.
 Underreporting of men's earnings are moderately larger when there are nonspouse rather than spousal proxies.
 For women, underreporting by proxies is a comparatively small 0.014 log points.
 Underreporting by nonspouse proxies is about a third larger than by spouse proxies.
 One clear result from this analysis is that inclusion of dummies for spouse and nonspouse proxy reports captures substantive unobserved heterogeneity, as seen by the DER coefficients.
 Both women and men with earnings reported by spousal proxies have higher administrative (DER) earnings (note that we control for marital status in all earnings equations).

 The substantive underreporting of men's wages and earnings by proxies, coupled with minimal underreporting of women's earnings, has obvious implications for measurement of the gender gap, which is frequently measured using the CPS.
-From above, the difference-in-difference in the male-female earnings gap from proxy reports is $0.048 \log points (0.062-0.014)$.
-Were all earnings reported by proxies, these results would imply that the gender gap is understated by the full $0.048 \log points$.
-Based on sample averages of proxy use among men of 54.4 percent and 41.5 percent among women, a back of the envelope calculation implies that gender-asymmetric underreporting of earnings by proxies understates the gender wage gap by about $0.028 \log points [.544 \times .0621 - .415 \times .0145 = .0278]$, or about 14 percent of the regression-adjusted ASEC average wage gap of .20 (the adjusted DER gender gap is .19).
+The From above, the difference-in-difference in the malefemale earnings gap from proxy reports is $0.048 \log points$ (0.062-0.014).
+Were all earnings reported by proxies, these results would imply that the gender gap is understated by the full $0.048 \log points$ .
+Based on sample averages of proxy use among men of 54.4 percent and 41.5 percent among women, a back-of-the-envelope calculation implies that gender-asymmetric underreporting of earnings by proxies understates the gender wage gap by about $0.028 \log points$ ( $0.544 \times 0.0621 - 0.415 \times 0.0145 = 0.0278$ ), or about 14 percent of the regression-adjusted ASEC average wage gap of .20 (the adjusted DER gender gap is .19).
 We return to the gender gap in a later section, focusing on the gap across the distribution using quantile models.